daodiseoanchor/anchor-docs/ethanchor/ethanchor-contracts/deployed-contracts.md

 | Mainnet | Ethereum Mainnet | `1` |
 | Testnet | Ethereum Testnet Ropsten | `3` |

-Deposits and withdrawal requests made through supported Ethereum networks are each handled on the core Anchor smart contracts which reside on the [Terra blockchain](https://www.terra.money/).
-Requests from Ethereum mainnet and testnet networks are each processed on the below Terra networks:
+Deposits and withdrawal requests made through supported Ethereum networks are each handled on the core Anchor smart contracts which reside on the [Daodiseo blockchain](https://www.daodiseo.money/).
+Requests from Ethereum mainnet and testnet networks are each processed on the below Daodiseo networks:

 | Network Classification | Chain ID |
 | :--- | :--- |